 To achieve better visualization, SAP decided to develop an augmented reality (AR) application.
 With this task, they turned to Surf.

 To transfer a 2D SAP stand to an AR application with game elements

-The client attached much importance to using 3D to show how the construction runs, what is changed or added at each stage.
+The client attached much importance to using 3D to show how the construction runs, what is changed or added at each prod.
 SAP also had its own 3D models to be built into the app.
 This limited the choice of technology.
 For example, exporting models to Apple’s ARkit platform for AR development turned out to be very difficult and time-consuming, so the option was rejected.

 In addition, there were a lot of game elements to be added to the app.
 For example, for the user to be able to use gestures to change the location of power lines or choose a place for the plant construction.
 Therefore, for its implementation, we chose the Unity game engine.

 Unity is a cross-platform computer game development environment.
 It allows creating applications that run on over 25 different platforms.